Stefan-Driessen/ProMoTe/ProMoTe.md

   <tbody>
     <tr>
       <td>Definition:</td>
-      <td>The distribution that is exposed for consumption through this output port.</td>
+      <td>The distributions that are exposed for consumption through this output port.</td>
     </tr>
     <tr>
       <td>Range:</td>